Wanderxx/vue-fullcalendar/README.md

 [![npm](https://img.shields.io/npm/v/vue-fullcalendar.svg?maxAge=2592000?style=flat-square)]()
 [![npm](https://img.shields.io/npm/dt/vue-fullcalendar.svg?maxAge=2592000?style=flat-square)]()

 >Works for Vue2 now.
 This is a fullCalendar component based on vue.js .
 No Jquery or fullCalendar.js required.
 Currently, It only supports month view.
-I will use fc stands for vue-fullcalendar in following words.
+It's inspired by fullCalendar.io but not cloned by it.
+So please read the docs here below to understand all features.

 [Simple Live Demo](https://wanderxx.github.io/vue-fullcalendar/)